 We can also help you understand the differences between plenary guardians, limited guardians and preneed guardians for both minors and adults.

 How Is A Person Determined To Be Incapacitated?

 Any adult may file with the court a petition to determine another person’s incapacity setting forth the facts upon which he or she bases his or her belief that the person is incapacitated.
 The court then appoints a committee of two professionals, usually physicians, and a lay person to examine the person and report their findings to the court.
 The court also appoints an attorney to represent the person alleged to be incapacitated.
 If the examining committee concludes that the alleged incapacitated person is not incapacitated in any way, the court will dismiss the petition.
 If the examining committee finds the person to be incapable of exercising certain rights, however, the court schedules a hearing to determine whether the person is totally or partially incapacitated.
 A guardian is usually appointed at the end of the incapacity hearing.

 Who May Serve As Guardian?

 Pursuant to Fla.
 Stat.
 744.309, the following persons may be appointed as guardians:

-A guardian essentially does those things that the ward cannot do for himself.
-A guardian typically takes control of the wards property and makes arrangements for the ward's daily needs.
-An annual guardianship report is required under which the guardian advises the court of the overall financial condition of the ward's property.
+A guardian essentially does those things that the ward cannot do for himself or herself.
+A guardian typically takes control of the ward’s property and makes arrangements for the ward’s daily needs.
+An annual guardianship report is required under which the guardian advises the court of the overall financial condition of the ward’s property.

-If you, or someone you know, needs a guardianship action prosecuted or defended, please contact Gufford & Brandt, P.A.
-We will sit down with you and determine the best approach to the often difficult emotional and legal issues raised.
+If you, or someone you know, need a guardianship action prosecuted or defended, please contact The Gufford Law Firm, P.A., in Stuart, Florida.
+Our lawyers will sit down with you and determine the best approach to the often-difficult emotional and legal issues raised.